CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 5. Find the k'th smallest/largest element in unsorted array. (and find the second smallest element - works if elements are not repeat).
 5. Return an array containing the square of each element, then sort from smallest to largest.
 6. Segregate 0s and 1s in an array.
-7. find subarray with given sum (Sliding Window).
+7. find subarray with given sum (Sliding Window - you dont know the size of the window).
 8. Given an array.
-Calculate the maximum sum of `k` consecutive elements (Sliding Window).
+Calculate the maximum sum of `k` consecutive elements (Sliding Window - you know the size of the window).
 9. Find the closest value to zero from an array of positives and negatives.
 10. Find minimum difference between 2 numbers in an array of size `n`.
 11. Find a pair of numbers that add up to a `target`.